Maurycy Hauke

 Jan Maurycy Hauke (26 October 1775 – 29 November 1830) was a Polish general and professional soldier of the Hauke family, which had Flemish and Saxon origins.

 Life

-Maurycy Hauke was the son of Fryderyk Karol Emanuel Hauke (1737–1810), a German professor at the Warsaw Lyceum, and served between 1790 and 1793 in the army of Poland during the country's last years of independence.
+Maurycy Hauke was the son of Fryderyk Karol Emanuel Hauke (1737–1810), a professor at the Warsaw Lyceum, and served between 1790 and 1793 in the army of Poland during the country's last years of independence.
 Maurycy Hauke was an alumnus of Warsaw's Corps of Cadets, and fought in the Kościuszko Uprising, the Polish Legions in France and later served in the army of the Duchy of Warsaw in Austria, Italy, Germany and the Peninsular War.
-After 1815, Maurycy joined the army of Congress Poland, reaching the rank of full general in 1826 and receiving a title of Polish nobility.
+After 1815, Maurycy joined the army of Congress Poland, reaching the rank of full general in 1826 and receiving a Polish noble title.
 Recognizing his abilities, Tsar Nicholas I appointed him Deputy Minister of War of Congress Poland and elevated him in 1829 to Count.